himanshusagar/CS537-Discussion-F22/week9/README.md

 # Discussion Materials Week 9

-Next assignment will be about kernel thread creation.
+Next assignment will be about kernel thread creation more specially implementing clone function. ```int clone(void(*fcn)(void*), void *arg, void*stack)```.
 In order to create new thread which runs given function, shares the calling process's address space. and on its own private stack, you must have understaning of how function call works in OS.
-Specifically, Here, We will study exactly how the stack works when calling a function.
+Specifically, Here, In the first part, we will study exactly how the stack works when calling a function.
+Lastly we will discuss how to build locks using fetch and add hardware instruction.

 ## XV-6 Function Call
 Each computer program uses a region of memory called the stack to enable functions to work properly.
 Hence it is crucial to understand how stack is utilized in the function call.